 Charge-Sensor Pixel Imager

-– Direct pixel charge processing
+– Direct pixel charge processing – Charge to digital conversion

 On board power management